shlokc9/secret-mounter/README.md

 ``` {.sourceCode .bash}
 > kubectl exec -it test-deployment-<hash-value-of-running-pod> -n default -- ls /etc/secret-mounter-data/
 ```
-Mentioned keys in the labels/annotations should be displayed as individual files.
+Required keys from the labels should be displayed as individual files.
 Contents to which will be the associated values.

-Make sure the deployment is created in the same namespace as the secret would be in.
+Make sure the deployment is created in the same namespace as the secret.

 Thank you :)